fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 ```

 ### -MultiSubnetFailover
-This is an enhancement over standard SQLCMD behaviour.
+This is an enhancement over standard SQLCMD behavior.
 If set, enable Multi Subnet Fail-over - required for connection to Always On listeners.

 ```yaml